-You may also wish to try Wild rice dressing,
+You may also wish to try Wild rice dressing, (recipe below)

 Wild rice (is actually a seed) and has a deeper flavor, as well as more protein, fiber and antioxidants than traditional rice.
-With grassy, smoky notes, it plays well with fall flavors like leeks, celery, thyme leaves, dried cherries (full of potassium and beta carotene) and roasted pecans.
+With grassy, smoky notes, it plays well with fall flavors like leeks, celery, dried cherries (full of potassium and beta carotene) and roasted pecans.

 Brussel sprouts with apples and honey mustard vinaigrette

 Deliciously earthy, nutty and chewy, roasted brussels sprouts have anti-cancer compounds as well as fiber, vitamins, minerals and antioxidants.
 In this colorful side they are balanced by crispy sweet tart apples with a vinaigrette that ties it all together.
+Recipe below.